-As Mayor of the Town of Sackville, I am pleased to provide the Town's first Annual Report.
-It has been an exciting year in Sackville as this overview of our operations during the past 12 months illustrates.
+As Mayor of the Town of Sackville, I am pleased to provide the Town's second Annual Report.
+The year 2019 was an exciting and productive one in Sackville as this overview of our operations during that 12 month period illustrates.

-We are happy to be able to offer a variety of services to our citizens and to make a positive contribution to the standard of living, economic growth, and development of the region.
-In the report you will note that the Town strives to be open and transparent, is fiscally responsible, and been involved in a wide range of projects, including many that chart new directions for the Town.
-We continue to take great pride in providing the high-quality services, such as snow clearance and recreational programs, that our citizens have come to count on.
+Throughout the year we were again able to offer a variety of services to our citizens and to make a positive contribution to the standard of living, economic growth, and development of the region.
+It was a pleasure last year to have our leadership in local government transparency be confirmed by the Times and Transcript.
+In the report, you will also note that the Town is fiscally responsible, and has again been involved in a wide range of projects, including many initiatives that seek new directions for the Town.
+Yet we still continue to take great pride in providing the basic high-quality services, such as snow clearance and recreational programs, that our citizens have come to count on.